-On June 26, 1985, the Corporation amalgamated with 2320-4894 Québec Inc., a management company incorporated by the Corporation's then two senior executives, in connection with the sale by Bombardier Inc. of its shares in the Corporation.
+On June 26, 1985, the Corporation amalgamated with 2320-4894 Québec Inc., a management company incorporated by the Corporation's then two senior executives, Gilles Labbé and Sarto Richer, in connection with the sale by Bombardier Inc. of its shares in the Corporation.
 In June 2000, the Corporation announced the successful completion of its take-over bid for all the shares of Devtek Corporation ("Devtek"), a public company whose shares were listed on the Toronto Stock Exchange (the "TSX").
 Devtek was a Toronto-based well-established manufacturer of systems, assemblies, and components for the aerospace industry.
 Articles of amendment were filed on September 8, 2000 to change the Corporation's name to its current name following the acquisition of Devtek, effective June 12, 2000.

 On March 30, 2006, Héroux-Devtek Aerostructure Inc., an indirect wholly-owned subsidiary of the Corporation, was wound up into the Corporation and all the assets, including the three plants owned by it, were transferred to the Corporation.
 The operations formerly conducted by Héroux-Devtek Aerostructure Inc. in Dorval, by Les Industries C.A.T.
 Inc. in Montreal and by Magtron Precision ("Magtron") in Toronto were then operated by the Aerostructure Product Line of the Corporation.
 As discussed later in this document, Les Industries C.A.T.
-Inc. was closed in 2010, its operations were integrated into other landing gear facilities and the Dorval facility was sold, as part of the divestiture of the Aerostructure and Industrial divisions, to PCC in August 2012 (see below).
+Inc. was closed in 2010, its operations were integrated into other landing gear facilities and the Dorval facility was sold, as part of the divestiture of the Aerostructure and Industrial divisions, to Precision Castparts Corporation ("PCC"), in August 2012 (see below).

-On July 16, 2012, the Corporation executed a definitive agreement for the sale of substantially all of its Aerostructure and Industrial Product Lines operations to Precision Castparts Corporation ("PCC"), a public company whose shares are traded on the New York Stock Exchange (the "Sale Transaction").
+On July 16, 2012, the Corporation executed a definitive agreement for the sale of substantially all of its Aerostructure and Industrial Product Lines operations to PCC, a public company whose shares are traded on the New York Stock Exchange (the "Sale Transaction").
 The Sale Transaction was completed on August 31, 2012.
 Prior to the Sale Transaction, the Aerostructure Product Line was part of the Corporation's Aerospace segment, while Industrial Product Line formed the Industrial segment.
-See subheading Fiscal Year ended March 31, 2013 (Fiscal Year 2013) hereinafter.